-Companies that need to process large and varied data sets frequently look to Apache Hadoop as a potential tool, because it offers the ability to process, store and manage huge amounts of both structured and unstructured data.
-The open source Hadoop framework is built on top of a distributed file system and a cluster architecture that enable it to transfer data rapidly and continue operating even if one or more compute nodes fail.
+Companies that need to process large and varied data sets frequently look to Apache Hadoop as a potential tool because it offers the ability to process, store and manage huge amounts of structured, unstructured and semi-structured data.
+The open source Hadoop framework is built on top of a distributed file system and a cluster architecture that enable it to rapidly ingest and process data for use in analytics applications; Hadoop clusters can also be easily scaled up by adding compute nodes based on commodity servers.
 But Hadoop isn't a cure-all system for big data application needs as a whole.
-And while big-name Internet companies like Yahoo, Facebook, Twitter, eBay and Google are prominent users of the technology, Hadoop projects are new undertakings for many other types of organizations.
+And while big-name Internet companies like Yahoo, Facebook, Twitter and eBay are prominent users of the technology, and other leading-edge users are also taking advantage of it, Hadoop projects are new undertakings for many organizations.

 For many people, big data deployments and Hadoop projects are one and the same.
-That isn't the case, but Hadoop clearly has a central role to play in big data management and analytics initiatives.
-Learn more about the Hadoop framework in this guide, which offers different perspectives on Hadoop and explains how the technology can be helpful, where it doesn't measure up and why it isn't going away any time soon.
+That isn't the case, but Hadoop does have a central role to play in many big data management and analytics initiatives.
+Learn more about the Hadoop framework in this guide, which offers different perspectives on Hadoop's capabilities and looks at the technology's ongoing development, how it can benefit users and where it doesn't fully measure up to IT needs.

 Before deciding to implement the Hadoop framework as a tool for managing and analyzing big data, IT decision makers should understand exactly what Hadoop is and how it works.
 In the articles in this section, experienced users and industry analysts discuss the potential benefits of Hadoop projects, dispel myths surrounding the technology and explore how using Hadoop clusters can generate a return on investment for organizations.